riceissa/issarice.com/wiki/is-effective-altruism-new.md

 > heard other people working for EA organizations express the same sentiment.
 > But no one seems to be actually worried about this—just smug that they’ve
 > figured out something that no one else had.
+>
+> The “market” for ideas is at least somewhat efficient: most simple, obvious
+> and correct things get thought of fairly quickly after it's possible to think
+> them.
+If a meme as simple as effective altruism hasn't taken root yet, we
+> should at least try to understand why before throwing our weight behind it.
+> The absence of such attempts—in other words, the fact that non-obviousness
+> doesn’t make effective altruists worried that they’re missing something—is a
+> strong indicator against the “effective altruists are actually trying”
+> hypothesis.

 Even from critics of effective altruism; from [Daron Acemoglu][acemoglu]: